-As much of an exciting and thrilling task your wedding and trousseau shopping is, it is an equally nerve racking and a tough one to calmly keep up with.
-There are a lot many things that you need to take care of when you step out for your wedding shopping.
+As much of an exciting and thrilling task, your wedding and trousseau shopping is, it is an equally nerve-racking and a tough one to calmly keep up with.
+There are many things that you need to take care of when you step out for your wedding shopping.

 Now, you might find a lot of advice and all the do’s of wedding shopping (which are innumerable) all over the Internet.
 However, the list of all the “don’ts of wedding shopping” is small and damn easy to adhere to!

 Because we understand that the struggle of shopping for your wedding is real, we curated this quick little guide of all the mistakes that you must avoid making for a hassle-free and easy-peasy shopping time.

 Take notes right away, follow-through, and believe us, you’ll be good to go!

 While preparing your shopping list try and categorize and further tabulate every item into different categories like outfits, jewellery, favours, accessories, and what all is to be rented.
 Not doing that and instead of having everything mentioned in a haywire manner will only create confusion.
 Further, make sure to delegate the shopping responsibilities among your family and friends.
 You surely don’t want to do everything by yourself and end up exhausted without really enjoying this phase of your life.
 Being a bride-to-be, you deserve that chiller time the most!

 Finalizing an approximate budget for even the tiniest of elements of your wedding is a must.
 So before you pick up your list and just go out there shopping things, make sure how much you want to spend on each and every thing.